Top Attractions to See in South Korea

 (South Korea’s Formula 1 Racetrack at Dawn — photo by Konstantinos Kazantzoglou)

 As soon as you arrive in South Korea you will be amazed by the warmth and friendliness of the Korean people, who will generally go out of their way to make sure you get where you want to go and see that your every need is met.
-As you travel around, you get the chance to delve into a country that, although has been kicked around constantly by its East Asian neighbours, it has come out on top with its culture and heritage still intact.
+As you travel around, you get the chance to delve into a country that, although has been kicked around constantly by its East Asian neighbors, it has come out on top with its culture and heritage still intact.

 . . .